 When our minds are fixed on Jesus, we have peace.
 If there is something I long for in these chaotic modern days, it is peace.
 Peace of mind is a desirable heavenly treasure, and exactly that is what God promises when we set our minds on Him.

 “You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.”Isaiah 26:3 (NKJV)

 Besides the treasure called peace, we will receive life when we set our minds on the things above.
 When we are spiritually minded, we open ourselves to receive life and peace.
 Remember, when God gives life, He gives it more abundantly (John 10:10) to live a satisfying life.

 “For to be carnally minded is death, but to be spiritually minded is life and peace.”Romans 8:6 (NKJV)

 Another precious benefit of setting our minds on the things above is light.
 When we fix our eyes on Jesus, His light fills us.

 Thank You, Lord, for creating me with a complex mind.
-I know my mind enables me to think and feel.
+A mind that enables me to think and feel.
 Teach me to focus on You and don’t allow my mind to wander away.
-Help me on how to focus on You, Lord, and how to set my mind on the things above.
+Help me on how to focus on You, Lord, and how to set my mind on things above.